 Welcome back to the fifthteenth feature from the Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.

 For the first time in our collective series we are revisiting our very first feature on The There Was Us to see what they've been up to.
 Jonathan Tomlinson and James Wrigley set up their very own independent publication titled, Then There Was Us which showcases the work by up-and-coming people in the industries of art, photography and journalism.
 Since we met them last year, they have expanded their company into 2 sub-brands one of which is called Public Source and the other, _Bottom Line.